ICarp73/lumaa-spring-2025-ai-ml/README.md

-The data set is on Kaggle.
+The dataset is on Kaggle.
 You do have to have an account with Kaggle to download, but it is free.
 The link to download the dataset: https://www.kaggle.com/datasets/cryptexcode/mpst-movie-plot-synopses-with-tags?resource=download